 - Does it have insulation and what is the insulation value R-9?

 - What kind of warranty does the garage door have?

 - Does it have a labor warranty that matches the garage door warranty in case anything should fail?

-- Google search the company’s reputation and history.
-Find out what previous customers are saying. face book or twitter is a great way to do some research.
+- Google searches the company’s reputation and history.
+Find out what previous customers are saying.
+Facebook or Twitter is a great way to do some research.